8gears/n8n-helm-chart/README.md

 > [!IMPORTANT]
 > We would like to bring this Helm chart to the next level, in terms of automation, governance and documentation.
 This can only be achieved with a diverse community.
-Hence, we are looking for additional maintainers and contributors to impove this project, code, documentation, automation.
+Hence, we are looking for additional maintainers and contributors to improve this project, code, documentation, automation.
 [Reach out](https://github.com/8gears/n8n-helm-chart/discussions/90) to us if you are interested in contributing.